PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 Indeed, with the new version of next-js and the dir app, it was easier for me to find information and tutorials to make everything works as expected.
 (I first tried with next-translate, but there are too many unresolved problems currently with this library and the new features linked to the next-js app directory)

+In addition, unlike version v1, I made it possible to display each post and its translation.
+Let's say you are reading an article, but you prefer to read it in another language, instead of redirecting you to a 404 (V1) error page, this will display the article in the corresponding language!

+But for this, you must assign a unique identifier (LocaleID in your MDX files) for the post, and for the corresponding post in the translated language.
+If no matching post is found, the router will redirect to the blog's overview page.

 To be able to test the code and the translations and be sure that everything works, I translated all the mdx articles - from the original repository - into French.